 Day 3 - 4 hours – The exercises not critiqued on Day 2, will be done on Day 3.
 Depending on time availability, multiple choice testing tips will be reviewed.

 Note: The NCIDQ Prep Workshop is a replacement for the ASID STEP Workshop.
 ASID no longer offers STEP.

 With NCIDQ PREP, sample questions are not done, but the content for the new IDFX and IDPX exams, along with strategies for studying and taking the test.
 The vast majority of the workshop is in preparation for the PRACTICUM, Section 3.

-Instructor: Cheryl DiMenna, ASID - has taught STEP classes for more than 18 years and is very knowledgeable with the new exam format.
+Instructor: Cheryl DiMenna, ASID - has taught this practicum class for more than 18 years and is very knowledgeable with the new exam format.

 Class size is limited to 15 participants.